Previous in this Soap Making series: How Do You Make Natural Soap At Home?

 Technically, there is no such thing as “soap without lye”.
 In this case, the lye was used previously by a manufacturing company, along with oils and other ingredients, to produce a pre-made soap base.
 Pretty much like a pre-made pie base you now only need to do the filling and decorate.

 There are several options to choose from when selecting a base, including bases with additives like shea butter, goat milk, or aloe vera.
 But clear or white melt and pour are the best options to start.

 You wish to learn how to do them yourself?

 Needless to say that you also can learn in this blog how to make your own soap bases!!
-Check out the article How to Make Soap for Beginners or the category How To Make Homemade Glycerin Soap Base, showing you tutorials on how to make natural, clear or white glycerin soap bases, very good to use in “Melt and Pour”.
+Check out the category How To Make Homemade Glycerin Soap Base, showing you tutorials on how to make natural, crystal clear or white glycerin soap bases, very good to use in “Melt and Pour”.